 I was confused and afraid and while I was thankful to be alive, I had to ask the doctors a simple question . . .
 “Will I ever be able to have kids?”
 His answer was, “Not naturally.
 It would have to be through IVF.
 You’re young and healthy and you have your left ovary.”

 Now flash forward, I’ve met the man of my dreams, we’re in a financial position to afford IVF and excited to start our family.
-Everyone advised me to get started with IVF early, since there can always be complications and it takes longer than you think.
+Everyone advised me to get started with IVF early since there can always be complications and it takes longer than you think.
 My biological clock was ticking and I wanted to have several shots at this before I turned 35.

-While IVF wasn’t exactly what I had planned when I dreamed of getting pregnant, with all the shots, hormones, and invasive procedures, I was thankful for all the progress in the field because for me, it was the only way for me to get pregnant.
+While IVF wasn’t exactly what I had planned when I dreamed of getting pregnant, with all the shots, hormones, and invasive procedures, I was thankful for all the progress in the field because, for me, it was the only way for me to get pregnant.

-At our first consultation the doctor told me I would be a good candidate as long as I had high quality eggs.
+At our first consultation, the doctor told me I would be a good candidate as long as I had high-quality eggs.
 She also recommended that before we do IVF, we should remove my remaining unhealthy tube because it had a hydrosalpinx — it was blocked with fluid that could be toxic to the embryo.
-I thought sure, whatever it takes because this is my only chance and every single doctor I asked said the same thing — that there was no way to repair my damaged tube.
+I thought Sure, whatever it takes because this is my only chance, and every single doctor I asked said the same thing — that there was no way to repair my damaged tube.
 So according to all medical sources I checked, IVF would be my only chance, and I had to remove my only tube, which was beyond repair.

 First I had to do blood work, and then we could get on with it.
-Another devastating blow came when our nurse called and said my hormone levels of FSH (which helps the egg mature) was abnormal.
+Another devastating blow came when our nurse called and said my hormone levels of FSH (which helps the egg mature) were abnormal.
 The normal and acceptable range is between 2 to 10.
 Mine was 26.2, indicating that my body wasn’t producing quality eggs.
 In fact, I was officially diagnosed as menopausal.
 I was newly married and ready to start a family and our doctor was telling my husband and me that if we wanted to have children we would need a donor egg, or to adopt.